Nepal Workers' and Peasants' Party: Jana Andholan I and II (1990–2007)

 Bijukchhe's NWPO formed part of the United Left Front and took part in the 1990 Jana Andolan uprising.
 It participated in the formation of the Samyukta Janamorcha Nepal but left shortly before the 1991 election.
-The group changed its name to the Nepal Workers Peasants Party and contested the election separately.
+The group changed its name to the Nepal Workers' and Peasants' Party and contested the election separately.
 It fielded 30 candidates, out of whom two were elected.
 The party received a total of 91,335 votes, or 1.25%.

 Ahead of the 1992 elections to local bodies, the NWPP formed an electoral coalition with the Samyukta Janamorcha Nepal, Communist Party of Nepal (Marxist-Leninist-Maoist), Communist Party of Nepal (Marxist), and Nepal Communist League.

 Party mural in Bhaktapur; the Nepali text reads: "Our destination is a Socialist Republic".

 NWPP was active in the protest movements against repression in Nepal and is a member of the Seven Party Alliance which spearheaded the 2006 Loktantra Andolan.
 After the restoration of a democratic system, the party decided not to join the government, but stayed in the Seven Party Alliance, which later converted into the Eight Party Alliance.
 When the interim legislature was formed in January 2007, Bijukchhe was joined by three other nominated MPs.